-IFRS 10 "Consolidated Financial Statements" ("IFRS 10") provides an exception to the consolidation requirements for entities that meet the definition of an investment entity and requires such entities to measure its investments in particular subsidiaries at FVTPL instead of consolidating those subsidiaries in its consolidated and separate financial statements.
+IFRS 10 "Consolidated Financial Statements" ("IFRS 10") provides an exception to the consolidation requirements for entities that meet the definition of an investment entity and requires such an entity to measure its investments in particular subsidiaries at FVTPL instead of consolidating those subsidiaries in its consolidated financial statements.
+The Company accounts for its investment in HIIG, through the Partnership, at FVTPL.